Vehicle Title Bonds & Lost Titles

 Vehicle title bonds are regulated at the state level, meaning requirements, bond amounts, eligibility restrictions, and procedures vary significantly across states.
 Texas requires bond amounts equal to 1.5 times the vehicle's appraised value with a 3-year bond term.
 Florida requires 2 times the vehicle's value for a 3-year period and restricts bonded titles to vehicles between 10 and 25 years old.
 Some states like California and New York do not use bonded title procedures and instead employ alternative methods for resolving title issues.

-When Do You Need a Vehicle Title Bond?
+When You Need a Title Bond

-Purchased Vehicle Without Title
+Purchased Without Title

 Lost or Stolen Title

-Inherited Vehicle Without Documentation
+Inherited Vehicle

-Title Errors That Cannot Be Corrected
+Title Errors

 How Vehicle Title Bonds Work